Government Accountability Institute: Activities

 The Government Accountability Institute published several reports and books with premises and claims that were debunked after—or even before—publication.

 In October 2012, GAI released a report insinuating that the Obama campaign had received contributions from donors who were not American citizens, which is illegal under U.S. law.
 The report claimed that "campaigns that aggressively raise money online are soliciting donations from people around the world—whether they intend to or not," and asserted that the Obama campaign lacked "rigorous screening for donors' citizenship".
 Multiple media sources debunked the claim, finding no evidence to support the report's allegations.

 Clinton Cash: The Untold Story of How and Why Foreign Governments and Businesses Helped Make Bill and Hillary Rich is a 2015 book published by GAI that makes false claims about donations made to the Clinton Foundation by foreign entities, paid speeches made by Bill and Hillary Clinton, and the Clintons' personal enrichment since leaving the White House in 2001.

 GAI was central in pushing the debunked conspiracy theory concerning alleged involvement by Hillary Clinton in the sale of Uranium One.
 Attorney General Jeff Sessions had John W. Huber investigate GAI's claims connecting the Clinton Foundation to the sale of the group of companies.
 Huber found no tangible evidence of impropriety.

 Bush Bucks: How Public Service and Corporations Helped Make Jeb Rich, an e-book published by GAI in October 2015, raises questions about millions of dollars received by former Florida Governor Jeb Bush after he left office.
-The money came from from companies which had benefited from Bush's policies while he was governor.
+The money came from companies which had benefited from Bush's policies while he was governor.

 Another debunked book published by GAI is Secret Empires: How the American Political Class Hides Corruption and Enriches Family and Friends.
 It was the first printed source of the false Biden–Ukraine conspiracy theory, which GAI was heavily involved in promoting.
 When asked about GAI's role in media coverage of the allegations, Bannon replied, “It’s key.
 It was the predicate”.